OpenCerts/opencerts-documentation/docs/verifier.md

 - the issuer identity is registered in the registry.
 - the issuer has a valid DNS-TXT record associated to its document store.

-> In the event none of the condition above are fulfilled, the certificate will be declared from coming from an unknown source and thus it wont be declared as valid.<br><br>Please note that we will not be accepting requests to join the OpenCerts registry at the moment.
+> In the event none of the condition above are fulfilled, the certificate will be declared from coming from an unknown source and thus it wont be declared as valid.<br><br>Please note that the OpenCerts registry has been ceased.

 ## OpenCerts vs OpenAttestation